Frequently Asked Questions

 No. First of all, people are dependent in their retirement years for only a fraction of the time they're dependent in their childhood.
 Right now retirement lasts only half as long as the dependent period before a young person enters the workforce.
 If trends continue, it may decrease to a third or even a quarter of that youthful dependency.
 So children are far more expensive to the economy than the elderly!
 Secondly, population growth has to stop sooner or later, so bringing in more people is not a long-term solution.
 The long-term solution is to restructure our system so that we don't need a constant influx of more people.
 The sooner we stop the increase in numbers, the more intact we leave our resource base for our children of the future.

 The humane way is for birth rates to drop and balance with today's lower death rates.
 Repeated studies in countries all around the world show that the longer children stay in school, the fewer children they will have.
 Smaller families can provide more resources for each child, and entire nations benefit when they have fewer children to drain their limited, declining resources.
-So education is the key to humane population stabilization.
+So education is the key to humane population reduction.

 Another highly successful educational approach involves the use of specially-created soap operas, both on TV and radio, that communicate -- even to illiterate people -- the benefits of having fewer children.
 These special soaps are currently running on every continent (except Antarctica) and are having an incredible impact to help reduce people's expectations about their "desired family size."